JCarter-coder/react-mvp/README.md

 </ChakraProvider>
 ```

-### Create an Express server
+### Creating an Express server

 Add Express to the project: `npm install express`.
 Then add Nodemon to keep the server running after every update: `npm install nodemon`.

 In the package.json within "scripts" add the following,
 ```javascript
 "server": "nodemon server.js"
 ```
 Install Dotenv `npm install dotenv`.
 Then create an .env file to place your environment variables which will look something like this:
 ```javascript
 PORT=8000
 DATABASE_URL=postgres://user:password@host:5432/database